 In a stable environment, this is definitely the right thing to do.
 This is the type of environment where you can anticipate customer behaviour 18 months or more ahead, where you are not in danger of being disrupted, where you are not threatened by stress or new technology, and where success is created by doing the same thing as usual.
 Yet, in a constantly changing and unpredictable environment, being agile is needed and necessary.

 These days, I am giving many motivational speeches on agility.
-It is a concept that many organisations are embracing these days.
+It is a concept that many organisations are embracing.
 To be agile means to be able to move quickly and easily.
-It is a term that has been used in sports and dog training for a long time.
-But it just came into the business world and leadership at the beginning of this century with the agile manifesto.
-Though the concept of agile is nothing new.
+It is actually a term that has been used in sports and dog training for a long time.
+But it only entered the business world and leadership at the beginning of this century with the agile manifesto.
+However, the concept of agile is nothing new.
 For decades, researchers (Weick (1976), Mintzberg (1985), Hamel (2012)) have discussed new and more flexible forms of organisation that enable the business to move quickly and easily when things are changing.
-However, what is new is that it requires you, as a leader, to be emotionally agile.
+Yet, what is new is that it requires you, as a leader, to be emotionally agile.

 This article first appeared in connection with the leader’s conference series on agile leadership, where the author was also a featured speaker giving a motivational speech on agility.